Michael Strange (boxer): Philanthropic Endeavours

+Strange started the Heaters Hero's charity event to raise funds and awareness of childhood cancers.
+The annual event is held each year at Oakes Park.

 Politics

 In 2014, Strange was elected to Niagara Falls City Council.
 In July 2017, Strange filed his papers to seek the Progressive Conservative Party of Ontario nomination in the 2018 general election, contesting Niagara Falls.
 Strange was re-elected to Niagara Falls City Council in 2018, and ran as an independent in the riding of Niagara Falls in the 2019 Canadian federal election.

+in 2022, Strange was reelected to the Niagara Falls City Council.
+Strange received the most votes out of any other candidate.

 Personal life

 Strange previously owned the "Highland Tap" pub in Niagara Falls, Ontario for 21 years.

+In May 2025, Strange was charged with assault on a woman and released from the St. Catharines courthouse the same day with conditions.